-Case 2 draws on research exploring power/data/knowledge relations in the development sector with a focus on the use of mundane IS reporting tools, word documents, and spreadsheets.
-While in Case 1, the researcher was an interviewer, the role of the researcher in Case 2 involved providing evaluation advice to the Thai NGO.
+Case two draws on wider research exploring power/data/knowledge relations in the development sector with a focus on the use of mundane IS reporting tools, word documents and spreadsheets.
+While in case one, the researcher was an interviewer, the role of the researcher in case two involved providing evaluation advice to the Thai NGO.
 In this instance, the researcher acted as an evaluation consultant as well as a researcher, participating in NGO activities and acting as a participant-observer (Kelly, 2019).
-The data were collected through emails, document sharing, meetings, fieldwork, interviews, workshops, and observations.
+The data were collected through emails, document sharing, meetings, fieldwork trips, interviews, workshops and observations.
 Data were selected according to the prevalence of episodic/systemic power relations evident in NGO activities.

-Table 1 summarizes the key components of each case, including the organizational context, research focus, forms of empirical data, and the episodic/systemic and AT analysis.
+Table 1 summarizes key components of each case, including the organizational context; research focus; forms of empirical data, and the episodic/systemic and AT analysis.